Evaluation Committee/ Panel

 A document that state the parties involved in the transaction, describe the goods purchased and indicate their value.

-Each specific purchase will need to be in compliance with each organisation's own procurement procedures and donor requirements.
-Every procurement process must be justified and thoroughly documented, having its own dossier containing all the documents related to a procedure.
-A procurement dossier can be thought of as a set of documents that justifies the steps taken in a particular procedure.
-Not all dossiers will be the same in volume and complexity. (see Most Common Procurement Procedures), but all dossiers should be preserved for later use (see Documentation Management, Files).
+Each specific purchase will need to be analyzed from the perspective of the organisation's own procurement procedures, as well as from that of the funding agency's requirements.
+Every procurement process must be justified and thoroughly documented, having its own dossier containing all the documents related to a procedure, whether simple or complex.
+A procurement dossier can be defined as a set of documents that justifies the steps taken in a particular procedure.
+Not all dossiers will be the same in volume and complexity. (see Most Common Procurement Procedures).
+At the same time, dossiers have to be preserved for later use (see Documentation Management, Files).

-A proper filing system ensures that records are properly maintained during a fixed period of time for internal and external use.
+A filing system can be defined as the procedures and means necessary to ensure that the records are properly maintained during a fixed period of time for internal and external use.

-A filing system has no value if the documents are not duly completed and signed.
-Only employees to whom such responsibility has been formally assigned should be authorised to sign documents.
-Those employees must understand the meaning of their signature in terms of their responsibilities and consequences for the organisation.
+A proper filing system has no value if the documents are not duly completed and signed.
+Therefore, only employees to whom such responsibility has been formally assigned are authorized to sign documents.
+Those employees must understand the meaning of their signature in terms of their responsibilities and consequences for the Organisation.
 Files must be kept for months or years, depending on donor requirements or internal audit guidelines.

 Most of the forms handled by logistics personnel have or should have specific codes (references) that allow them to be connected and subsequently tracked.
-Typically, a form includes its own reference for easy identification, as well as one or more references to link it to the other documents.
-Forms are filed according to their references, and the proper use of references has a direct impact on the archive.
+Typically, a form includes its "own" reference for easy identification, as well as one or more references to link it to the other documents.
+The forms are filed according to their references.
+Therefore, the proper use of references has a direct impact on the archive.
 When someone (internal or external) needs information about the history of our operations, the correct use references (encoding) facilitate access.

 These codes might include information about the country, the office and the department requesting the purchase plus a running number.